 2 1/2 cups of roasted diced butternut squash

-2 teaspoon Worcestershire sauce homemade (see below)
+2 teaspoon Worcestershire sauce homemade or store bought have used both (see below)

 1/3 cup grated Parmesan cheese I used cotija (Mexican Parmesan)